kevgo/run-that-app/README.md

 These other cross-platform package managers might be a better fit for your use case.

+#### asdf

+[Asdf](https://asdf-vm.com) is the classic cross-platform application runner.
+It is a mature and stable platform that installs a large variety of applications.
+You load asdf plugins that tell asdf how to install applications.
+It can create global or local shims for installed applications.
+Downsides of asdf are that it is written in Bash, which makes it [slow](https://github.com/asdf-vm/asdf/issues/290) and non-portable to Windows.

+Compared to asdf, run-that-app is faster, supports more platforms (including Windows), and offers additional features like optional applications and conditional execution.

+#### RTX

+[Rtx](https://github.com/jdx/rtx) is a rewrite of asdf in Rust.
+It allows installing applications, sets up shims and shell integration.

+Compared to rtx, run-that-app supports more platforms (including Windows), and offers additional features like conditional execution.

 #### pkgx

-Pkgx is a full-fledged alternative to run-that-app with more bells and whistles, a better user experience and more polished design.
-It comes with its own [app store](https://tea.xyz) that apps need to be listed at to be installable.
+[Pkgx](https://pkgx.sh) is a more full-fledged alternative to run-that-app with more bells and whistles, a better user experience, better shell integration, and more polished design.
+It comes with its own [app store](https://tea.xyz) that apps need to be listed in to be installable.
 These is (or at least used to be) a blockchain component to this.

-Compared to pkgx, run-that-app is much leaner while offering a few features like the ability to compile from source or that pkgx
+Compared to pkgx, run-that-app is leaner, supports more platforms (Windows), and offers additional features like the ability to compile from source, optional applications, and checking whether an application is available for your platform.